tiantsong/single-image-crf/README.md

 # single-image-crf
-Source code for "Camera Response Function Signature For Digital Forensics" (WIFS 2009)
+This is the source code for the following set of papers:

+T.-T. Ng, S.-F. Chang, and M.-P. Tsui, “Using Geometry Invariants for Camera Response Function Estimation,” in IEEE Conference on Computer Vision and Pattern Recognition (CVPR), 2007.

+T.-T. Ng, and M.-P. Tsui,“Camera Response Function Signature For Digital Forensics – Part I: Theory And Data Selection,” IEEE Workshop on Information Forensics and Security (WIFS), Dec 2009.
+(Best Paper Award)

+T.-T. Ng,“Camera Response Function Signature For Digital Forensics– Part II: Signature Extraction,” IEEE Workshop on Information Forensics and Security (WIFS), Dec 2009.

-To get started:
+# To get started:

 1) Download image and parameter data from http://1drv.ms/1OrdQ43